Mentorflare: The Do’s & Dont’s of Grad School

 Yeah I'm happy to give that and you know my business school peers can also definitely jump in but I would say broadly there's a few factors that I think are the most important no matter kind of what school you're applying to just generally across the board.

-One is definitely the GMAT so for those of you don't know the GMAT is kind of like the business school version of the SAT or the ACT that you may have taken to get into college but basically it's another standardized test you know the law school has the LSAT a lot of grad schools use a GRE.
+One is definitely the GMAT so for those of you don't know the GMAT is kind of like the business school version of that SAT or the ACT that you may have taken to get into college but basically it's another standardized test.

-You know like Aditi said you have to be kind of objective in where you're going to apply to and often your GMAT score can kind of help navigate or kind of narrow down where you're going to apply to or where your best chances are and so with that in mind I mean it's a test that I found to be actually quite challenging.
+You know like Aditi said you have to be kind of objective in where you're going to apply to and often your GMAT score can kind of help navigate or kind of narrow down where you're apply to or where your best chances are and so with that in mind I mean it's a test that I found to be actually quite challenging.

 Definitely I think that's really good advice because most people going back to your references piece I think a lot of people would lean towards reaching out to the highest ranking person that they know but getting a reference from someone who's really seen you grow I think goes a long way so thanks for that.

-Aditi I know that you took the GRE and you're in a master's of computer science so what was your application process like?
+Aditi, I know that you took the GRE and you're in a master's of computer science so what was your application process like?

-Yeah so I'm I'm majoring in computer systems just credit to this but yeah so the application process is pretty straightforward as Rohan mentioned you just need to take the GRE and if you're an international student like I am you'll also have to take the TOEFL or any equivalent English proficiency test and that's about it and I mean once you're satisfied with your score you can just go ahead and apply.
+Yeah so I'm a master's I'm majoring in computer systems just credit to that but yeah so the application process is pretty straightforward as Rohan mentioned you just need to take the GRE and if you're an international student like I am you'll also have to take the TOEFL or any equivalent English proficiency test and that's about it and I mean once you're satisfied with your score you can just go ahead and apply.

-Of course GPA, references, previous experience, research all of that is extremely important but I think another thing that is really important is your essays and your statement of purpose because that really shows who you are and as Rohan mentioned everything should tie together.
+Of course GPA, references, previous experience, research, all of that is extremely important but I think another thing that is really important is your essays and your statement of purpose because that really shows who you are and as Rohan mentioned everything should tie together.

-I mean you're trying to convince the other person as to why you're a good fit so it's important to not just talk about what you have achieved till now I mean it's okay to have a technical SOP.
+I mean you're trying to convince the other person as to why you're a good fit so it's important to not just talk about what you have achieved till now.

+I mean it's okay to have a technical SOP.
 I had a very technical SOP but you also need to mention what you intend to do in the future and like what are your plans and goals.

 It should really reflect your strengths basically so yeah that's extremely important and some of the UCs they also require an additional essay called the personal history.

-So your SOP again should not be your resume.
-It shouldn't come off too like bland so similarly your personal history it can be a little less technical maybe you could share some struggles that you had or you could talk about you know you could just talk about simple things that help you grow as a person.
+Maybe you could share some struggles that you had or you could talk about you know you could just talk about simple things that helped you grow as a person.

-I mean yeah you might even like land good opportunities like a fellowship or like scholarship based on your profile yeah and which is reflected in your SOP so that's one point I'd like to add.
+So yeah these two essays are extremely important.
+I mean yeah you might even like land good opportunities like a fellowship or like scholarship based on your profile yeah and which is reflected in your SOP.

 Great.
 Kevin what was it like applying to law school and do you have any general advice for people applying to grad school?